What should I know before buying a property in France?

 Concerning energy consumption, the former owner can provide the agency with old bills.

-During the visit, you must know if some work has already been done on the premises or if there is work to be done.
+During the visit, you must determine whether or not work has been completed on the premises.

 Thus, you must know if work is taking place or if work must be done later.
 If work has already been voted on, the former owner must pay for it.